How Long Does It Take To Change A Habit?

 The key is to develop a system that makes it fun and addictive to replace your failure habits with success habits.
 To use that same science and tech currently being used to monetize your attention to instead make you want to take the actions that will momentify your happiness.

-2. Develop Systems The next step is to develop a system that you can stick with.
-Using game-like elements such as points, rewards, competition, and social connectivity make you want to take those actions you struggle so much with.
-It reduces the friction of forming success habits by making it fun and addictive to level-up one small step at a time.
+The next step is to develop a system that you can stick with.
+Using game-like elements such as points, rewards, competition, and social connectivity makes you want to take those actions you struggle so much with.
+It reduces the friction of forming success habits by making it fun and addictive to level up one small step at a time.

 In Conclusion: How Long Does it Really Take to Change a Habit?